anarayan10/mwaa-datapipeline-orchestration/README.md

     - Crawler: Crawl and Catalog curated data using AWS Glue Crawler.
     - Catalog: Catalog the metadata of the process file.

+5. Lambda function to trigger MWAA pipeline

 4. Upload the CSV data files to S3 (Landing Zone) bucket

-5. Query transformed data using AWS Athena
+6. Query transformed data using AWS Athena